 In this activity you will listen to BCMG oboe player Melinda Maxwell performing her own composition Sounding Out Varèse inspired by Octandre by Edgard Varese.
-You will doodle along to the music and then use your doodle to create your own music.
+You will doodle along to the music and then use your doodle to compose your own music.

 On May 4th 2020, BCMG's oboe player Melinda Maxwell performed Sounding Out Varèse.
 Melinda was also the composer of the piece.
 Her music was inspired by Octandre, a different piece of music by the composer Edgard Varèse.
 Listen to her performance below.